 Although many breeders have tried reproducing a Blue Shepherd Dog to cash on its demand, the Vicki Spencer Blue Bay Shepherd is the only genuine article.

 She is the only authentic breeder of Blue Bay Shepherds, and only she knows the exact method of producing these dogs.

 Vicki put two decades of hard work into creating Blue Bay Shepherds, and her first true Blue Bay Shepherd was born in 2012.
-It means the breed is not even a decade old.
+It means the breed is a little over a decade old.